go-swagger/go-swagger/README.md

   - [x] serve swagger UI for any swagger spec file
   - [ ] generate stub api based on swagger spec
   - [ ] generate client from a swagger spec
-  - [ ] generate spec document based on the code
   - [ ] generate "sensible" random data based on swagger spec
   - [ ] generate tests based on swagger spec for server
   - [ ] generate tests based on swagger spec for client